 Events.
-The Student Life staff provides on campus activities each semester for students to fellowship and grow socially.
-In order to serve as much of the student body as possible, these events are organized into categories, including, but not limited to, service/ministry, outdoors/recreation/, and fine arts/gaming.
+The Student Life staff provides on-campus activities each semester for students to fellowship and grow socially.
+To serve as much of the student body as possible, these events are organized into categories, including, but not limited to, service/ministry, outdoors/recreation, and fine arts/gaming.

 Recreation.
-Mid-Atlantic Christian University's riverfront campus is equipped with a gymnasium, student center, athletic fields, tennis courts, and picnic areas.
-Students can participate in recreational and intramural sports activities such as basketball, volleyball, softball, tennis, golf, boating, kayaking, and flag football.
-The Presley Hall lobby offers ping-pong, and weightlifting and exercise equipment is located in the HCT exercise room.
+Mid-Atlantic Christian University's riverfront campus is equipped with a gymnasium, student center, athletic fields, picnic areas, and plenty of green space.
+Students can participate in recreational and intramural sports such as basketball, volleyball, cornhole, boating, kayaking, and flag football.
+The Presley Hall first-floor lobby offers ping-pong, pool, and weightlifting, and exercise equipment located in the HCT first-floor lobby.
 A public par-three golf course is located less than a mile from campus.
-Students can also join the

-YMCA or local health club and have use of a swimming pool, racquetball courts, sauna, and weight and exercise equipment.
+Students can also join the YMCA or local health club and use a swimming pool, racquetball courts, sauna, and exercise equipment.
 Surfers, swimmers, and fishermen can enjoy the beaches of Outer Banks, North Carolina, and Virginia Beach, Virginia, within an hour's drive of the campus.

 Athletics.
 The University is a member of the USCAA.
 Team members must be in good academic standing as defined by USCAA.
+MACU currently offers the following competitive sports: golf, women's volleyball, men's soccer, men's and women's basketball, baseball, and women's softball.
+Bowling and women's soccer will begin in the next year.
 See the athletic handbook for more details.

 Commencement activities.
-Each May, Mid-Atlantic Christian University students, faculty, and staff enjoy a series of events designed to celebrate the end of the academic year and honor those who are graduating.
-To express respect and support to those graduating, on-campus students and all off-campus students who live in or near Elizabeth City are encouraged to attend Commencement.
+Each May, Mid-Atlantic Christian University students, faculty, and staff enjoy a series of events designed to celebrate the end of the academic year and honor those graduating.
+Students are encouraged to attend Commencement to express respect and support to those graduating.

 Recruitment teams.
-The Admissions Department fields University recruitment teams.
-Each team, typically composed of four or five students, represents the University at various churches, camps, and conventions.
+The Admissions Department fields University recruitment teams representing the University at various churches, camps, and conventions.
 Contact the Admissions Office for more information.